Best Free Quizlet Alternative in 2026

 Flipping a card and thinking "yeah, I knew that" doesn't create strong memories.
 You need to produce the answer - type it, say it, choose it under pressure.
 This is called active recall, and it's why multiple study modes matter.

-The research on this is overwhelming: students who test themselves learn more than students who re-read.
 A flashcard app that only lets you flip cards is leaving learning gains on the table.
+You need modes that force you to produce answers, not just recognize them.

 A word in isolation is hard to remember.
 A word inside a sentence, connected to a situation, is much easier.
 That's why example sentences, grammar notes, and thematic organization (food vocabulary, travel phrases, academic terms) are so important for language learning.

-Words on Repeat: What I Built (and Why)
+Words on Repeat: What We Built (and Why)

-I built Words on Repeat because I wanted three things:
+We built Words on Repeat because we wanted three things:

 - Real FSRS spaced repetition - not a simplified version